jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 In the fact, Azure AVD with VMWare/Citrix control plane can help to accelerate cloud journey for enterprises which are the beginning with a cloud.
 For example, business continuity and disaster recovery scenarios can be great use case for such customers.
-Especially, if customer has team which can operate the product in larger deployments with existing skill set, and customer did other investments into the product.
+Especially if customer has team which can operate the product in larger deployments with existing skill set, and customer did other investments into the product.

 This is NOT necessarily about migrating control plane to cloud;
 this is more about overflowing virtual desktops into the cloud and benefiting from cloud elasticity.
-This is hybrid setup which allows renting hardware from the cloud - based on current needs.
+This is a hybrid setup which allows renting hardware from the cloud - based on current needs.

 Azure AVD with VMWare/Citrix control plane is on the other hand complex enterprise solution with all pros and cons requiring strong skill set, hybrid architecture mindset, more traditional tools with full control and flexibility.
-Such solution can be harder to setup and manage for NOT skilled teams and greenfield environments.
+Such a solution can be harder to setup and manage for NOT skilled teams and greenfield environments.

 Business, Technical features and limitations: